vasylkhorev/vasylkhorev.github.io/src/content/blog/association-rules.md

 ## What is an association?

-Wikipedia gives us such definiton of association:
+Wikipedia gives us such definition of association:
 > any relationship between two measured quantities that renders them statistically dependent (but not necessarily causal
 > or a correlation)